 Google Nexus 7: Can the New Tablet Boost Android’s Position in the Market?

 Despite the popularity of the Android OS, their foray into the tablet world hasn’t matched the same success they’ve had with smartphones.
-The two biggest obstacles holding back the Android ecosystem from making the leap has been the dearth of tablet-specific apps and a media library as robust as Amazon or iTunes.
-Google Play has brought all these elements together under one platform, but now it’s up to Google to beef up their catalogue and to continue to urge developers to design their apps with tablets in mind.
+The two biggest obstacles holding back the Android ecosystem from making the leap have been the dearth of tablet-specific apps and a media library as robust as Amazon or iTunes.
+Google Play has brought all these elements together under one platform, but now it’s up to Google to beef up their catalog and to continue to urge developers to design their apps with tablets in mind.

-The Google Nexus 7 has all the makings of a winner – a 1280 x 800-pixel display, NVIDIA’s Tegra 3 quad-Core CPU, 1GB of RAM, and a price tag that can’t be beat.
+The Google Nexus 7 has all the makings of a winner: a 1280 x 800-pixel display, NVIDIA’s Tegra 3 quad-Core CPU, 1GB of RAM, and a price tag that can’t be beat.
 Sure, it has some shortcomings too – most notably the lack of expandable storage – but it’s a premium device with a near entry-level price to boot.
 By creating their own branded tablet, Google puts pressure on their partners to produce better and cheaper devices much like they did with their Nexus smartphone.

 Speaking with All Things D, Google’s Andy Rubin said, “When it gets sold through the Play store, there’s no margin.
 It just basically gets (sold) through.”
 Google will essentially be selling the Nexus 7 tablet at cost and eating whatever marketing costs are associated with the device.
 It’s a risky move, but if consumers use the device as intended, Google will reap profits through the sales of digital content like TV shows, movies, music, eBooks, and more.

 With Amazon purportedly prepping two new tablets – both a seven-inch and 10-inch version – the Nexus 7 should see some competition right out of the gate with their respective release dates expected to be close to one another.
-However, unless Amazon is packing some serious hardware to compete against the Nexus 7 with an equally friendly price to match, they may have a hard time matching the same sort of success they had with the original Kindle Fire, and this now opens up a window for Google to assert itself into a much stronger position with their own brand.
+However, unless Amazon is packing some serious hardware to compete against the Nexus 7 with an equally friendly price to match, they may have a hard time matching the same sort of success they had with the original Kindle Fire.
+This now opens up a window for Google to assert itself into a much stronger position with their own brand.

 This is a pivotal time for Google and the future of Android on the tablet market.
 Getting the jump on Windows 8 and the new iteration of iOS should give them a nice boost, and the pressure is now on Google’s partners to step up their game on the tablet front.
 There will probably be more competitively priced tablets with beefier specs hitting retail stores in the coming months, and Google should start to eat deeper into Apple’s share of the market as a result.